A Cold Hamm’s Beer And A Hot Game Of Snooker

 Let's take a trip, you and I. A trip back, oh, maybe a half-century or so.
 We're headed to a small town, something under a thousand people, looks a lot like most every other small town in America.
 There's a cafe or two along main street, a grocery store, a hardware store filled with mowers and shovels, nuts and bolts and most everything in between.

-There’s the place that sell’s machines that look green and right across the street and down a bit, the place that sell’s machines that look red.
+There's the place that sell's farm machinery that are green and right across the street and down a bit, the place that sell's farm machinery that are red.
 They both do pretty well.

-There’s a butcher shop owned by three brothers and a car dealer that’s working on it’s third generation.
-There a small bank, all concrete and bricks.
-And there’s a barber shop with the peppermint barber pole outside right by the door.
+There's a butcher shop owned by some brothers and a family car dealer that's working on it's third generation.
+There's a small bank, all concrete and bricks.
+And there's a barber shop with the twirling peppermint barber pole outside right by the door.